Dictionary Home » Reference » Books & Literature » Shakespeare Translator

 Shakespeare Translator

-Here’s a handy list of some of the more common words used by Shakespeare with the words translated to the words which are more common today:
+Below, you’ll find a handy list of some of the most common words used by Shakespeare translated into modern English.

 • ABHOR – To reject, disdain